aquasecurity/trivy/docs/docs/misconfiguration/custom/testing.md

     }
     ```

-To write tests for custom policies, you can refer to existing tests under [AppShield][appshield].
+To write tests for custom policies, you can refer to existing tests under [defsec][defsec].

 ## Go testing
 [Fanal][fanal] which is a core library of Trivy can be imported as a Go library.